so bad, a

 with their decision, but A.A. does provide information about ALCOHOLISM and staying

 You are not alone, you are not the first, and you won’t be the last.

-driving, family disputes, or some other problem involving alcohol.
-Some of us were sent here by
+drunk driving, family disputes, or some other problem involving alcohol.
+Some of us were

-this pamphlet answers some of them.
-If you can’t find the answer, feel free to ask someone.
+This pamphlet answers some of them.
+If you can’t find the answer, feel free to ask

 BUT, IF YOU DO COME TO MEETINGS,